-The biliverdin reductase catalyzes the reaction through an overlap in the binding istes of the Lys18, Lys22, Lys179, Arg183, and Arg185 as key residues.
-This binding sites attaches to the biliverdin molecule causing the dissociation of the bilverdin from the heme oxygenase, eventually leading to reduction of the green biliverdin to the yellow bilirubin.
+The biliverdin reductase catalyzes the reaction through an overlap in the binding sites of the Lys18, Lys22, Lys179, Arg183, and Arg185 as key residues.
+These binding sites attach to the biliverdin molecule causing the dissociation of the biliverdin from the heme oxygenase, eventually leading to a reduction of the green biliverdin to the yellow bilirubin.

 In the liver, reacting it with two glucuronic acid molecules solubilizes bilirubin.
 This is then as for bilirubin not to persist in cells because of its highly non-polar nature.
 The conjugation with glucuronic acids converts bilirubin into a more polar molecule.

-The enzyme UDP-glucosyltransferase, a bilirubin-specific enzyme in the endoplasmic reticulum catalyzes the step-wise transfer of two glucosyl moieties from a UDP-glucuronate to the bilirubin molecule.
-The solubilized bilirubin, bilirubin diglucoronide is then secreted to the bile and finally excreted via the intestine.
+The enzyme UDP-glucosyltransferase, a bilirubin-specific enzyme in the endoplasmic reticulum, catalyzes the step-wise transfer of two glucosyl moieties from a UDP-glucuronate to the bilirubin molecule.
+The solubilized bilirubin, bilirubin diglucuronide is then secreted to the bile and finally excreted via the intestine.